boynoiz/pattp.dev/content/about/index.md

 **Tools**
 * **Software:**
-  - This website is built with Zola and Tailwind CSS using the beautiful "Izy" theme by Wojciech (GitHub: [https://github.com/VV0JC13CH/izy-zola](https://github.com/VV0JC13CH/izy-zola)).
+  - This website is built with Zola and Tailwind CSS using the beautiful ["Izy"](https://github.com/VV0JC13CH/izy-zola) theme design by [Wojciech](https://github.com/VV0JC13CH "Wojciech").
 It's hosted on Cloudflare Pages, and the code is on GitHub: [https://github.com/boynoiz/pattp.dev](https://github.com/boynoiz/pattp.dev).
   - My primary development tools are JetBrains IDEs, supplemented with NeoVim and VS Code.
 I use Manjaro (WSL2) on Windows 11.
 * **Gears:**
   - CPU: AMD Ryzen 7 3700X